Husky-Penguins/ReTok/README.md

 People can communicate each other in text or video chats.

 ## Contributors
-- Product Owner: Robert Chao <br />
+- Product Owner: Robert Chao
-- Scrum Master: Michael Chow <br />
+- Scrum Master: Michael Chow
-- Team Member: Andrew Sutedja <br />
+- Team Member: Andrew Sutedja
 - Team Member: Yu-An Lo

 ## How to use?